LiliaFramework/Lilia/documentation/docs/libraries/lia.modularity.md

 **Purpose**

 Reloads modules that have been edited since they were last loaded, skipping unchanged modules.
+This function is called automatically during hotreload operations and only affects modules, not core framework components.

 **Parameters**